|W.E.B. Du Bois|

 Feb.
 23, 1929 – Capt.
 Thomas Mercer Riley died at his home near Beatrice, Ala.
 Riley commanded Co.
 C of the 5th Ala.
 Regiment, which was noted for the attack on the Federal right flank at Chancellorsville and the stand in Bloody Lane at Antietam.
 He was buried at Turnbull, where he was likely born.

 Feb.
 23, 1943 – Pro Football Hall of Fame wide receiver Fred Biletnikoff was born in Erie, Pa.
 He would go on to play for Florida State and the Oakland Raiders.
+He was inducted into the Hall of Fame in 1988.

 Feb.
 23, 1945 – During the Battle of Iwo Jima, a group of United States Marines and a commonly forgotten U.S. Navy Corpsman, reached the top of Mount Suribachi on the island and were photographed raising the American flag.